prisms-center/CASMcode_docs/_formats/casm/crystallography/BasicStructure.md

 atoms, or species with attributes such as a magnetic spin or or charge state.

-Allowed fields:

 - {: #molecule-atoms } `atoms`: array of [Atom Component](#atom-component-json-object) (optional)

   Defines each atomic component of a multiple atom occupant.
 May be excluded for single-atom molecules.
-Each object in the array has the following properties:

 - {: #molecular-attributes } `attributes`: dict of SpeciesAttribute (optional)